 Step 2: Identify a Pre-Existing Habit

 Another trick is to embed your learning habit in another habitual behavior.
 For example, maybe you start your day with a cup of coffee while you check your email.
 Instead of checking email, take 10 minutes to learn.
 It can be as simple as reading an article — and don’t limit yourself to content that’s work-related.
-In fact, start by exploring new topics that you enjoy learning about in your personal life, as this will be more enticing initially.
+In fact, I’d recommend that you start by exploring new topics that you enjoy learning about in your personal life, as this will be more fun.

 In learning each day, you’ll provide your brain with a positive experience, which will further strengthen your learning habits.
 You may even find a connection to your work that you hadn’t anticipated.
 For example, reading fiction increases your empathy, which is an important element of emotional intelligence.